The RD Architecture Awards recognize excellence in custom residential architectural design.

 - Architectural Details

 Significant custom-designed and crafted details or focal points of the house.
-Fireplaces, staircases, ceiling details, scuppers, window seats are some examples.
+Custom fireplaces, staircases, ceiling details, scuppers, window seats are some examples.

 - Custom Outdoor Living Design